Orthogonal Mode Decomposition for Finite Discrete Signals: The comparison of several mode decomposition methods

-Example 7 is cited from reference \cite{dragomiretskiy2013variational}, which presents the results of using VMD and EMD for $\Psi_{u}(t)$ decomposition.
+Example 7 is cited from reference \cite{dragomiretskiy2013variational}, which presented the results of using VMD and EMD for $\Psi_{u}(t)$ decomposition.
 The orthogonal mode decomposition is used in this article.
 Figure \ref{fig:fig_9} shows the results obtained using the above three methods.
-Figure \ref{fig:fig_9}(a) shows the results of the orthogonal mode decomposition, Figure \ref{fig:fig_9}(b) shows the results of the variational mode decomposition (VMD), and Figure \ref{fig:fig_9}(c) shows the results of the empirical mode decomposition (EMD).
+Figure \ref{fig:fig_9}(a) shows the results of using the orthogonal mode decomposition, Figure\ref{fig:fig_9}(b) shows the results of using the variational mode decomposition (VMD), and Figure \ref{fig:fig_9}(c) shows the results of using the empirical mode decomposition (EMD).
 Figures\ref{fig:fig_9}(b) and \ref{fig:fig_9}(c) are cited from references\cite{dragomiretskiy2013variational}.